stillzhl/MSAggregator/README.md

 # API-Aggregator
-A Generic Aggregator For APIs
+A Generic Aggregator For MicroService Endpoints